markafitzgerald1/simulate-cribbage-games/README.md

 ## Past project goals

+- BUG: simulation of all possible plays over just one game fails to complete on a ZeroDivisionError during variance calculation.
+(Status: fixed.)
 - Stop discard/play simulation and simulation-based discard when only one non-dropped option remains.
 - In single all possible discards simulations and simulation-based discard strategy drop possible discards 2 standard deviations worse beyond the current selected confidence level than the current best discard as simulation proceeds save time and get better answers faster.
 - Discard based on expected hand value ignoring suit when neither flush nor nobs is possible in both maximize hand points and maximize hand +/- crib points discard strategies.
 This allows suit to be factored into discard decisions more often as discard maximizing hand value was sped up 75% while discard maximizing hand +/- crib points was sped up about 33%.